vtfk/node-shared-logger/README.md

 ## Config
 All options are optional.

-Logging to papertrail can be configured in `logConfig()` or as env variables.
+Logging to Papertrail can be configured in `logConfig()` or as env variables.

 Logging to BetterStack can be configured in `logConfig()` or as env variables.